xsuite/xsuite/docs/installation.rst

 In Anaconda or Miniconda/Miniforge (if you don't have Anaconda or Miniconda/Miniforge, see dedicated section on :ref:`how to get a miniforge installation<miniforge>`)

-this can be done as follows for example for CUDA version 10.1.243:
+this can be done as follows:

 .. code-block:: bash